theobald-software/theobald-software.github.io/content/_en/yunio/introduction.md

 progressstate: 5
 ---

-YunIO is a connector that provides a configuration platform for setting up connectivity between SAP and cloud applications. <br>
+YunIO is a connector that provides .json based web services to write data to and from a connected SAP system. <br>
+The web services can be easily integrated into your workflow e.g., into Power Automate, Nintex, Swagger, etc.

 *****
-The following sections include information about the requirements and the installation process of YunIO:
+The following sections include information about the requirements and the installation of YunIO:

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}